cgrinker/bored/docs/storage.md

 This document captures the first pass at the on-disk layout for the experimental relational database that lives in this repository.
 Two foundational building blocks are described: the fixed-size page format used by the main storage engine and the write-ahead log (WAL) format that guarantees durability and supports crash recovery.

+### Progress Snapshot (Oct 22, 2025)

+- **WAL pipeline ~70%**: Writer, reader, recovery planning, and redo replay are implemented with telemetry coverage; retention knobs and checkpoint payloads remain.
+- **Storage pages ~55%**: Core page operations, compaction, and free-space tracking are live; overflow handling, FSM persistence, and concurrency hooks are still in flight.

 ## Page Format

 - **Page size:** 8 KiB (`kPageSize`).
 This size balances I/O efficiency with memory utilisation and aligns with common database implementations.